das-developers/das2dlm/README.md

 The structure printed above is a DAS2C_QUERY structure.
 Notice that value of the `N_DSETS` field is 1.
 That means this query returned one dataset.
 Datasets are *not* broken up by time.
 A dataset does *not* represent a "files worth" of data.
 Files don't exist as an exposed concept for das2 clients.
-Rather, a dataset is a set of arrays that are correlated in index space.
+Rather, a dataset is defined as *a set of arrays correlated in index space*.
 Most das2 queries will return a single dataset, but that is not required and should not be expected by clients.

 The Juno Waves Survey data source is an example of a das2 data source that usually returns multiple datasets for a single query.
 Often all electric field